ros2/design/articles/141_static_remapping.md

 This is a proposal for the ROS 2 remapping rule syntax.
 It attempts to be the same as ROS 1 syntax when possible, and different where it supports new features.

-Requirements supported by this syntax
+Requirements supported by this syntax:

 - Remap One Node in a Process
 - Change a Namespace
 - Change a Basename